AnomalyInnovations/serverless-bundle/README.md

 - `forceExclude`

   These packages are available in the Lambda runtime.
 Either by default (in the case of `aws-sdk`) or through a Lambda layer that you might be using.
 So these are not included in the Lambda package.
 And they are also marked as `externals`.
 Meaning that packages that are in `forceExclude` are automatically added to the `externals` list as well.
 By default, `aws-sdk` is listed in the `forceExclude`.

+- `excludeFiles`

+  These are a glob of files that can be excluded from the function resolution.
+This happens when you have multiple files that are in the same directory and Serverless Framework tries to use them as a function handler.
+For example, if you have a `index.js` and a `index.test.js` and your function is pointing to `index`, you'll get a warning saying, `WARNING: More than one matching handlers found for index.
+Using index.js`.
+To fix this, use `excludeFiles: **/*.test.js`.

 ## Support